 - We do not allow any wood or other forest-derived materials, including man-made cellulosic fibre, to originate from ancient and endangered forests, or forests operations damaging high conservation values.

 - No endangered and/or vulnerable species* may be used in the production of our products.

-- By 2020, all cotton sourced for H&M Group will come from more sustainable sources**.
+- As of 2020, all cotton sourced for H&M Group comes from more sustainable sources**.